Crusading movement: Holy wars and piety

 With weak central authority, regional strongmen seized control of parishes and abbeys, often appointing unfit clergy.
 Believers feared such irregularities invalidated sacraments, heightening anxiety over damnation.
 Sinners were expected to confess and perform penance to be reconciled with the Church.
 Since penance could be burdensome, priests began offering indulgences—commuting penance into acts like almsgiving or pilgrimage.
-Among these acts, penitential journeys to Palestine held special value, as the region was the setting of Jesus's ministry and home to the Church of the Holy Sepulchre, believed to mark his crucifixion and resurrection.
+Penitential journeys to Palestine, known as the Holy Land, held special value, as the region was associated with Jesus's ministry and contained the Church of the Holy Sepulchre, believed to mark his crucifixion and resurrection.

 Church reforms

-Fear of damnation spurred reform movements within the Church, which was regarded as the channel through which divine grace was dispensed.
+In an age of endemic violence, concern over damnation intensified, fostering reform movements within the Church, which was regarded as the channel through which divine grace was dispensed.
 In 910, Cluny Abbey's foundation charter set a precedent by granting monks the right to freely elect their abbot.
 The Cluniac Reform spread rapidly, backed by aristocrats who valued the monks' prayers for their souls.
 Cluniac houses answered solely to papal authority.

 The popes, viewed as the successors of Peter the Apostle, claimed supremacy over the Church, citing Jesus's praise for his apostle.
 In reality, Roman noble families controlled the papacy until Emperor Henry III entered Rome in 1053.
 He appointed clerics who launched the Gregorian Reform for the "liberty of the church", banning simony—the sale of church offices—and giving cardinals, senior clergy, the sole right to elect the pope.
 Andrew Latham, a scholar of international relations, argues that the Gregorian Reform placed the Western Church in conflict with "a range of social forces within and beyond Christendom".
-By then, divisions in theology and liturgy between Western and Eastern mainstream Christianity had deepened, (Note: The most evident differences between the two Christian communities lay in the unilateral Western alteration of the Nicene Creed, and the eastern use of leavened rather than unleavened bread in the Eucharist—a central rite in Christian liturgy.) leading to mutual excommunications in 1054 and the eventual split between the western Roman Catholic and eastern Orthodox Churches, although communion was not entirely severed.
+By then, divisions in theology and liturgy between Western and Eastern mainstream Christianity had deepened, (Note: The most evident differences between the two Christian communities lay in the unilateral Western alteration of the Nicene Creed, and the eastern use of leavened rather than unleavened bread in the Eucharist—a central rite in Christian liturgy.) leading to mutual excommunications in 1054 and the eventual split between the western Roman Catholic and eastern Orthodox Churches.

 A spiritual revival took root as new monastic communities like the Carthusians and Cistercians emerged and the Rule of Saint Augustine spread among secular clergy.
-Christocentrism—a renewed focus on Christ's life and sufferings—also shaped the period, inspiring itinerant preachers who often defied episcopal authority.
+Christocentrism—a renewed focus on Christ's life and sufferings—also shaped the period, inspiring itinerant preachers.